fraqs/rabbitmq.consumer-producer-routing/README.md

 yarn rmq:b
 ```

-> use these when minimum one consumer is active.
+> Use these when minimum one consumer is active.